Xiphe/alfred-translate/readme.md

 ## How

- 1. Download the alfred workflow and install it in alfred
+ 1. Download the latest release `Translate.alfredworkflow` from [the releases page](https://github.com/Xiphe/alfred-translate/releases) and install it in alfred
  2. Type one or two of the supported language abbreviations followed by the words you want to translate
  3. Choose a result and press enter to copy it to your clipboard